TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.27.md

 ---

-Behold, this have I found, saith the Preacher, [laying] one thing to another, to find out the account;
+"Behold, I have found this," says the Preacher, "one to another, to find out the scheme;